 Keep a current and specific wait list so that you have options to fill in the gaps.
 You may want to include the days and times patients are available, and if they are close enough to your practice to take an appointment with short notice.
 If you do have a no-show, you can refer to this list to fill the time slot and not lose income.

 Tip #4: Don’t Wait To Reschedule Your No-Shows

-Although rescheduling no-shows is not technically helping to stop the no-shows that happen today, the fact that you made the effort to reach out in person to check on the patient shows care and concern, and establishes a personal connection that will make them less likely to no-show next time.
+Rescheduling no-shows after they occur is not a technique to prevent them from happening in the first place.
+However, the fact that you made an effort to reach out in person to check on the patient shows care and concern, and establishes the kind of personal connection that will make them less likely to no-show next time.
 Patients who miss an appointment will often make an effort to ensure they don’t skip the next one.